-We estimated how well structure strings in each alphabet were predicted by feed-forward neural networks 1.
+We estimated how well structure strings in each alphabet were predicted by feed-forward neural networks.
 The nets were trained with standard back-propagation, using a log loss function and have a four-layer architecture.
 The same inputs, architecture, and training protocol were used for all neural nets.
 Only the number of output units in the final layer varied according to the size of the alphabet.
-In general, performance of the nets has been rather insensitive to the number of layers.
-However, after some optimization, we selected an architecture of four layers; an input window of five alignment positions; and window widths of seven, nine, and thirteen on the three hidden layers, yielding approximately 4,000 weight terms.
+In general, performance of the nets has been insensitive to the number of layers.
+However, after some optimization, we selected an architecture of 4 layers, an input window of 5 alignment positions, and window widths of 7, 9, and 13 on the 3 hidden layers, yielding approximately 4000 weight terms.

 We did three-fold cross-validation.
-The data set (dunbrack-in-scop) was randomly divided into three partitions, and for each alphabet, we trained a net on two-thirds of the data and tested on the remaining third.
+The data set (dunbrack-in-scop) was randomly divided into three partitions, and for each alphabet we trained a net on two-thirds of the data and tested on the remaining third.
 The inputs to the neural nets were the SAM-T2K multiple alignments (thinned to 90% identity).
 The network outputs at position i were interpreted as a probability vector \hat{P}i over the alphabet being tested, and the neural nets were trained to maximize where l_i is the correct local structure code for position i.
-The performance of the three nets was averaged and reported according to several criteria: percent of residues correctly predicted to be in one of N states (Q_N) , the fractional overlap of secondary structure segments (SOV) in a pairwise alignment of predicted and observed structure strings [41], and the amount of information gained (bits saved) per position in the test set:
+The performance of the three nets was averaged and reported according to several criteria: percent of residues correctly predicted to be in one of N states (Q_N) , the fractional overlap of secondary structure segments (SOV) in a pairwise alignment of predicted and observed structure strings, 41 and the amount of information gained (bits saved) per position in the test set:

-$$\sum{i} \log \hat{P}i(l_i) , \qquad (4)$$
+$$\sum{i} \log \hat{P}i(l_i),\tag{4}$$

-$$G = \frac{1}{n} \sum{i}^{n} \log \frac{\hat{P}(l_i)}{P{\emptyset}(l_i)} \tag{5}$$
+$$G = \frac{1}{n} \sum{i=1}^{n} \log \frac{\hat{P}(l_i)}{P{\varnothing}(l_i)}.$$ (5)

-Information gain (Equation 5) measures how much the neural net predictions \hat{P} improve on a maximum likelihood prediction based on the frequencies of each letter in the data set (P{\emptyset}) , and is reported in bits per position.
+Information gain (eq.
+5) measures how much the neural net predictions \hat{P} improve on a maximum likelihood prediction based on the frequencies of each letter in the data set (P{\odot}) , and is reported in bits per position.